Poul Nyrup Rasmussen: European Parliament, 2004

 Rasmussen became an MEP for the Party of European Socialists after winning a record number of 407,966 votes for an individual (from Denmark) in the European Parliamentary elections in 2004.
 He sat on both the Foreign Affairs Committee and the Economic and Monetary Affairs Committee.

 A key issue tackled by Rasmussen in the European Parliament was the lack of regulation for private equity and hedge funds.
-He worked to secure greater regulation in this area. starting long before the onset of the financial crisis.
+He worked to secure greater regulation in this area, starting long before the onset of the 2008 financial crisis.
 His report, proposing binding rules for all players as well as greater transparency and accountability, was passed by the European Parliament in September 2008.
 Rasmussen has since criticised the European Commission, and in particular Commission President José Manuel Durão Barroso and Commissioner Charlie McCreevy for failing to respond to the report with sufficient speed or dedication.

 Rasmussen has also slammed the commission's response to the economic crisis; in March 2009 he wrote: "A new, updated Recovery Plan is needed now, otherwise there will be 25 million unemployed in 2010.
 There must be real coordination focused on real investments.
 Europe also needs to do more for the countries of Central and Eastern Europe.
 It is in our common economic and political interest to prevent financial meltdown in those countries.
 Europe talks a lot about solidarity, now is the time it is really needed."

-Party of European Socialists, 2004–11
+Party of European Socialists, 2004–2011

 In 2004 Rasmussen defeated Giuliano Amato to be elected President of the PES, succeeding Robin Cook in the post.
-He was re-elected for a further 2.5 years at the PES Congress in Porto on 8 December 2006.
-The position involves coordinating the political vision of the party, ensuring unity, chairing the party presidency and representing the party on a regular basis.
-As PES President he is also President of the Global Progressive Forum and sits on committee of Transatlantic Dialogue, which fosters cooperation between progressives from the US and Europe.
-Rasmussen has played a central role in making the party more inclusive and oversaw the launch of the network 'PES Activists', as well as a radically participative consultation process to construct the party's manifesto for the 2009 European election.
+He was re-elected for a further two-and-a-half years at the PES Congress in Porto on 8 December 2006.
+The position involved coordinating the political vision of the party, ensuring unity, chairing the party presidency and representing the party on a regular basis.
+As PES president he was also President of the Global Progressive Forum and sat on the committee of Transatlantic Dialogue, which fosters cooperation between progressives from the United States and Europe.
+Rasmussen played a central role in making the party more inclusive and oversaw the launch of the network 'PES Activists', as well as a radically participative consultation process to construct the party's manifesto for the 2009 European election.

 Rasmussen's influence in politicising the PES can be seen in the party's headline political initiative, New Social Europe.
-Based on a report written by Rasmussen and former President of the European Commission Jacques Delors, this aims at creating a "fairer, more inclusive, and more dynamic society".
+Based on a report written by Rasmussen and former President of the European Commission Jacques Delors, this aimed at creating a "fairer, more inclusive, and more dynamic society".
 Currently, he is on the advisory board of OMFIF where he is regularly involved in meetings regarding the financial and monetary system.